 An AP with dot11MultiBSSIDImplemented equal to true may do one of the following:

 For each BSS belonging to the multiple BSSID set for which the AP has received an HE TB PPDU, the AP responds with a Multi-STA BlockAck frame with RA field set to the broadcast address and carried in a DL HE MU PPDU.
 The Ack Type field and AID11 field of the Multi-STA BlockAck frame are set as described in 9.3.1.8.7 (Multi-STA BlockAck variant).
-The AP shall set the element of the TXVECTOR parameter STA_ID_LIST for the RU carrying the Multi-STA BlockAck frame to the value of the BSSID Index field as defined in 26.11.1 (STA_ID_LIST).
-An AP shall not include more than one group addressed Multi-STA BlockAck frame in the A-MPDU carried in a BSS specific broadcast RU of a DL HE MU PPDU.[20933]
+The AP shall set the element of the TXVECTOR parameter STA_ID_LIST for the RU carrying the Multi-STA BlockAck frame to the value of the BSSID Index field as defined in 26.11.1 (STA_ID_LIST).[20933]

 If all the recipient non-AP STAs that sent an HE TB PPDU have indicated support for receiving Control frames addressed to STAs from two or more BSSs of a multiple BSSID set by setting the Rx Control Frame To MultiBSS subfield in the HE Capabilities element to 1, the AP may respond with a Multi-STA BlockAck frame with RA field set to the broadcast address and carried in a DL HE MU PPDU.
 The Ack Type field and AID11 field of the Multi-STA BlockAck frame are set as described in 9.3.1.8.7 (Multi-STA BlockAck variant).
 The AP shall set the element of the TXVECTOR parameter STA_ID_LIST for the RU carrying the Multi-STA BlockAck frame to 2047.
-An AP shall not include more than one group addressed Multi-STA BlockAck frame in the A-MPDU carried in a broadcast RU in a DL HE MU PPDU.[20933]

 [20933]

+[20933]NOTE – An AP includes at most one Ack or BlockAck frame (group addressed Multi-STA BlockAck frame included) in an A-MPDU as specified in 9.7.3.

 UL OFDMA-based random access (UORA)